freeplane/docs/src/docs/ai/model-context-protocol-server.md

 ## Model Context Protocol server

+This page describes the current MCP behavior in Freeplane `1.13.3` and later.

 Use this feature when you want another local AI app to work with your Freeplane maps.

 Typical example:
-- You use Claude Desktop or Codex App and want it to read or modify map content through Freeplane tools.
+- You use Claude Desktop or Codex App and want it to read or modify map content through Freeplane.

 By default, this feature is disabled.
 Enable it only when you need it.